AdityaDarak22/Data-Mining-and-Machine-Learning-2/README.md

 ● Converted the reviews into numerical features using Customised Word Embedding.

-● Used a LSTM based RNN Model to check the performance of the model achieved using F1-Score
+● Used a LSTM based RNN Model, to check the performance of the model F1-Score was used.